 Brewers are facing ever-increasing economic obstacles and demands that impact the bottom line.
 Raw materials, energy, packaging, and chemical prices have all increased dramatically in recent years.
 Maintaining a comfortable profit margin has become a real struggle for brewers, regardless of size.
 Successful brewers these days are finding ways to reduce costs, cut down on waste, and improve efficiency.
 One of the ways brewers are accomplishing this and improving the quality of the beer at the same time is with the use of process aids.
 Process aids are usually either a piece of equipment or a chemical additive which performs a certain function to hopefully stabilize and improve the quality of the beer to give it better taste and a longer shelf-life at the same time.
-For the purpose of this article, I will focus on using antifoam in the brewery to reduce loss, improve head retention, and optimize efficiency.
+One of those process aids could be antifoams.
+Here’s how antifoams in the brewery can help reduce loss, improve head retention, and optimize efficiency.

 - Yeast Propagation.
-Because yeast require a lot of air an agitation to grow in starter cultures and in the propagator, antifoams are helpful to reduce the amount of foam that occurs here.
+Because yeast require a lot of air and agitation to grow in starter cultures and in the propagator, antifoams are helpful to reduce the amount of foam that occurs here.

 - Kettle.
 Many brewers like to have a cold water spray handy during the 60 minutes or so boil to knock down the foam that rises up at varying intervals during the boil.

 - Fermenter.
 This is where the antifoam can offer the biggest savings in terms of lost product.
 How many times have you seen a “blow-off” bucket near a fermenter that is completely overwhelmed with foam and there is foam all over the floor.
 This is a common occurrence in many breweries.

 - Wastewater.
 Because yeast, trub and waste beer contain a lot of protein, wastewater can have foaming problems, especially if it is being centrifuged or aerated.
 Antifoams can assist here as well.